NCAR/ccpp-framework/doc/redesign_analysis.md

 ### 8.6 Implementation decisions made during redesign

-The following decisions were made during implementation of `capgen-ng` and are recorded here as amendments to the analysis above.
+The following decisions were made during implementation of `capgen` and are recorded here as amendments to the analysis above.

 **State machine parameters are local to each generated group cap module.**